What is MCRide?

 - Route 31 between Crystal Lake and McHenry

-Seniors (60+) and people with disabilities are eligible for trips to and from these additional locations (green and tan areas, do not need to be contiguous):
+Seniors (60+) and individuals with disabilities are eligible for trips to and from these additional locations (these are the green and tan areas on the map and do not need to be contiguous):

 - Dorr Township